fractl-io/fractl/README.md

 curl http://localhost:8080/_e/Accounts.Core/Company/acme
 ```

-If Fractl is working correctly, both these requests will return an `OK` status along with a `:ZipZap/User` instance.
+If Fractl is installed correctly, both these requests will return an `OK` status along with a `:Company` instance.
 You're all set to further explore **Fractl**.
 Please proceed to the official [documentation](https://docs.fractl.io/docs) pages.